Actindo-AG/Documentation/Core1Platform/MFA/Integration/01_UserSetupActindo.md

     ![Verify your identity](../../../Assets/Screenshots/Core1Platform/ProfileSettings/U2F/VerifyIdentity.png "[Verify your identity]")

 8. Select the *USB security key* option in the browser window.
-    The browser window changes to the *Use your security key* window and prompts to insert the key and touch it.
+    The browser window changes to the *Use your security key* window and prompts you to insert the key and touch it.

     ![Use security key](../../../Assets/Screenshots/Core1Platform/ProfileSettings/U2F/UseSecurityKey.png "[Use security key]")